swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Note that there are minor syntactic incompatibilities and ambiguities involved in this approach.
 Each is addressed in the relevant sections below

+Regex literal interior syntax will be part of Swift's source-compatibility story as well as its binary-compatibility story.
+Thus, we present a detailed and comprehensive design.

 ## Detailed Design